ethereum/execution-spec-tests/docs/tool_specs/eof/spec.md

         OK 5f35...000400,5f5ff3,5f5ffd,fe,e4
         eof00001 err: unreachable_instructions

-    Note: The bytes were ommited here to save screen space. the code represents valid eof
+    Note: The bytes were ommited here to save screen space. the code represents valid EOF
     Note: eof00001 - is an example exception code, the table of exception codes to be defined

   --help